 For sale, with conditions!
-Now that you can finally take action and sell your probate property in Pennsylvania, you’ll want to disclose to your potential buyer that the court’s confirmation of the transaction is required before you can accept, making the offer conditional on selling your house fast.
+Now that you can finally take action and sell your probate property, you’ll want to disclose to your potential buyer that the court’s confirmation of the transaction is required before you can accept, making the offer conditional on selling your house fast.

 - Disclose to the buyer that the court has confirmed the sale.

 Commonly, once you’ve petitioned the court for a hearing to confirm your sale, you can expect delays on the court calendars ranging from 20 to 40 days from the filing date.